 One of the most valuable skills you can have as an online student is effective time management.
 The better you manage your time, the easier it is to achieve your goals.
 Everyone has the same 24 hours in a day, meaning, it’s not about how much time you have, but how well you can manage it.

 This is especially important for online students, who are often working full-time, taking care of family, or juggling other commitments.
 Without the camaraderie of a class to motivate you or having a set time where you need to be on campus, effective time management is crucial to helping you stay focused.

-In addition, effective time management not only helps with your learning, but can also make you more productive at work and in your personal life.
-If you’re serious about successfully completing your online degree, it’s crucial to find a good time management system to use.
+Effective time management not only helps with your learning but can also make you more productive at work and in your personal life.
+If you’re serious about successfully completing your online degree, it’s crucial to find a good system to use.

-Below are six time management tips to help you stay ahead of your coursework.
+Below are seven time management tips to help you stay ahead of your coursework.

 Your hectic schedule, combined with daily distractions, can easily get in the way of finishing tasks.
 The best online students know how to set aside time to focus.
 This includes having a consistent time and workspace, tuning out those distractions, and avoiding surfing the internet.

 Despite the flexibility in being an online student, it’s important to have frequent engagement with your studies throughout the week.
 Provide plenty of time to space out your required readings, assignments, and online discussions.